geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 ##### **Geohot** [[00:36:30](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2190)]
 Okay, he said he will have some other poc working this week.
-Yeah, I mean, the main thing to think about here is you want your locals to be the size of, like, take every...
+Yeah, I mean, the main thing to think about here is you want your locals to be the size of, like, take every..
 What you want to do is you want to run every index through the global shape tracker, and then you're going to get an output set, and then the size of that set is the size of your locals.
 Because every local should only be stored once.
-It shouldn't have to do with the product of the shape, because I can just trivially alias things or expand things or...
+It shouldn't have to do with the product of the shape, because I can just trivially alias things or expand things or..

 ##### **Chenyu** [[00:37:15](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2235)]
 Next, we have Onyx.